Piping plover

-The piping plover (Charadrius melodus) is a sand-colored, sparrow-sized shorebird that nests and feeds along coastal sand and gravel beaches in North America.
+The piping plover (Charadrius melodus) is a small, sand-colored shorebird that nests and feeds along coastal sand and gravel beaches in North America.
 The adult has yellow-orange-red legs, a black band across the forehead from eye to eye, and a black stripe running along the breast line.
 This chest band is usually thicker in males during the breeding season, and it is the only reliable way to tell the sexes apart.
 The bird is difficult to see when it is standing still, as it blends well with open, sandy beach habitats.
 It typically runs in short, quick spurts and then stops.

 There are two subspecies of piping plovers: the eastern population is known as Charadrius melodus melodus and the mid-west population is known as C. m. circumcinctus.
 The bird's name is derived from its plaintive bell-like whistles which are often heard before the bird is visible.

 In 1986, the U.S. Fish & Wildlife Service listed the Great Lakes population as endangered and the Northern Great Plains and Atlantic populations as threatened.
 Intensive conservation efforts have yielded slow population growth, but only some populations have met the recovery goals set for them.
 The growth trend is expected to reverse if conservation efforts were stopped.
 Total population was estimated to be between 7600 and 8400 individuals in 2020.

 Their breeding habitat includes beaches and sand flats on the Atlantic coast, the shores of the Great Lakes, and in the mid-west of Canada and the United States.
 They nest on sandy or gravel beaches or shoals.
 These shorebirds forage for food on beaches, usually by sight, moving across the beaches in short bursts.
 Generally, piping plovers will forage for food around the high tide wrack zone and along the water's edge.
 They eat mainly insects, marine worms, and crustaceans.

 Taxonomy

+Illustration of male and female by John James Audubon.

+The piping plover was given the binomial name Charadrius melodus in 1824 by the American ornithologist George Ord in a revised edition of Alexander Wilson's American Ornithology; or, The Natural History of the Birds of the United States.
+In 1812 Wilson had described and illustrated a bird collected from Great Egg Harbour, New Jersey.

-American naturalist George Ord described the piping plover in 1824.
-Two subspecies are recognized, including nominate C. m. melodus of the Atlantic Coast and C. m. circumcinctus of the Great Plains.
+Two subspecies are recognized: the nominate C. m. melodus of the Atlantic Coast and C. m. circumcinctus of the Great Plains.
 On average, circumcinctus is darker overall with more contrastingly dark cheeks and lores.
 Breeding circumcinctus males show more extensive black on forehead and bill-base and more often shows complete breast-bands.
 Some overlap exists.